Breaking of a floating particle raft by water waves: Experimental characterization at the onset of breaking

-Moreover, we observe that before the application of the waves, once the containment walls are removed in the preparation of the raft, some oblique fractures can appear due to the sudden decompression, but without strong consequences on the following experiment.
+Moreover, we observe that before the application of the waves, once the {plastic separators (see Fig.~\ref{ExSetup} (c))} are removed in the preparation of the raft, some oblique fractures can appear due to the sudden decompression, but without strong consequences for the following experiment{, because these fractures do not widen before the wave solicitation and the raft preserves its integrity}.
 Most of the shear fractures observed in our experiments have an oblique direction compared to the wave solicitation.